What is a Prolapse?

 Download my FREE Pelvic Floor Guide & get started on these exercises pronto!

-Prevent & treat Prolapse with this FREE Pelvic Floor Guide!
+Prevent & Treat Prolapse with this FREE Pelvic Floor Guide!

 You can’t control what happens during childbirth but you can prepare your body to the best of your ability.
 One way is learning how to relax your pelvic floor completely, releasing all tension out your body.
 Mindfulness & breathing techniques are a way to achieve this.

-3. Optimize your recovery after childbirth.
+3. Optimise your recovery after childbirth.

 Make sure you dedicate the first 6 weeks after childbirth to allowing your body to heal with adequate rest.
 Your body has gone through 9 months of carrying a baby & then birthed a baby.
 In addition to this there are all sorts of hormonal changes that have gone on which continue to impact the strength of your body & pelvic floor.